Franz Mesmer: Animal magnetism

 In 1774, Mesmer produced an "artificial tide" in a patient, Francisca Österlin, who suffered from hysteria, by having her swallow a preparation containing iron and then attaching magnets to various parts of her body.
 She reported feeling streams of a mysterious fluid running through her body and was relieved of her symptoms for several hours.
 Mesmer did not believe that the magnets had achieved the cure on their own.
 He felt that he had contributed animal magnetism, which had accumulated in his work, to her.
 He soon stopped using magnets as a part of his treatment.

 In the same year Mesmer collaborated with Maximilian Hell.

 In 1775, Mesmer was invited to give his opinion before the Munich Academy of Sciences on the exorcisms carried out by Johann Joseph Gassner (Gaßner), a priest and healer who grew up in Vorarlberg, Austria.
 Mesmer said that while Gassner was sincere in his beliefs, his cures resulted because he possessed a high degree of animal magnetism.
-This confrontation between Mesmer's secular ideas and Gassner's religious beliefs marked the end of Gassner's career as well as, according to Henri Ellenberger, the emergence of dynamic psychiatry.
+This confrontation between Mesmer's secular ideas and Gassner's religious beliefs marked the end of Gassner's career and, according to Henri Ellenberger, the emergence of dynamic psychiatry.

 The scandal that followed Mesmer's only partial success in curing the blindness of an 18-year-old musician, Maria Theresia Paradis, led him to leave Vienna in 1777.
-In February 1778 Mesmer moved to Paris, rented an apartment in a part of the city preferred by the wealthy and powerful, and established a medical practice.
-There he would reunite with Mozart who often visited him.
+In February 1778, Mesmer moved to Paris, rented an apartment in a part of the city preferred by the wealthy and powerful, and established a medical practice.
+There he would reunite with Mozart, who often visited him.
 Paris soon divided into those who thought he was a charlatan who had been forced to flee from Vienna and those who thought he had made a great discovery.

 In his first years in Paris, Mesmer tried and failed to get either the Royal Academy of Sciences or the Royal Society of Medicine to provide official approval for his doctrines.
 He found only one physician of high professional and social standing, Charles d'Eslon, to become a disciple.
 In 1779, with d'Eslon's encouragement, Mesmer wrote an 88-page book, Mémoire sur la découverte du magnétisme animal, to which he appended his famous 27 Propositions.
 These propositions outlined his theory at that time.
-Some contemporary scholars equate Mesmer's animal magnetism with the Qi (chi) of Traditional Chinese Medicine and mesmerism with medical Qigong practices.
+Some contemporary scholars equate Mesmer's animal magnetism with the qi (chi) of Traditional Chinese Medicine and mesmerism with medical Qigong practices.

 According to d'Eslon, Mesmer understood health as the free flow of the process of life through thousands of channels in our bodies.
 Illness was caused by obstacles to this flow.
 Overcoming these obstacles and restoring flow produced crises, which restored health.
 When Nature failed to do this spontaneously, contact with a conductor of animal magnetism was a necessary and sufficient remedy.
 Mesmer aimed to aid or provoke the efforts of Nature.
 To cure an insane person, for example, involved causing a fit of madness.
 The advantage of magnetism involved accelerating such crises without danger.